Olivier-Boudeville/Ceylan-WOOPER/doc/wooper.rst

 Instances may declare **member methods** that can be publicly called, whether locally or remotely (i.e. on other networked computers, like with RMI or with CORBA, or directly from the same Erlang node).
 Distribution is seamlessly managed thanks to Erlang.

-Member ethods (either inherited or defined directly in the class) are mapped to specific Erlang functions, triggered by Erlang messages.
+Member methods (either inherited or defined directly in the class) are mapped to specific Erlang functions, triggered by Erlang messages.

 For example, our cat may define, among others, following member methods: